CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 - Your VPC automatically comes with a modifiable default network ACL.
 By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.

+### IGW (Internet GateWay)
+After creating an IGW, make sure the route tables are updated.
+Additionally, ensure the security group allow the ICMP protocol for ping requests

 ### NAT
 NAT Instances would work but won't scale and you would have to manage them (as they're EC2 instances).
 Egress-Only Internet Gateways are for IPv6, not IPv4.
 Internet Gateways must be deployed in a public subnet.
 Therefore you must use a NAT Gateway in your public subnet in order to provide internet access to your instances in your private subnets.